Published on October 10, 2017 | Last Updated on October 28, 2022 by Lookforzebras

 Many of you are probably here wanting some advice on writing a resume and may be tempted to skip to part 3.
 I urge you to at least take a gander and parts 1 and 2.
 They’re the backbone of knowledge needed to craft a winning resume!

-And – bonus! – we have a resume template for you to use.
+And – bonus! – I have a resume template for you to use.